rancavil/tornado-webservices/README.md

 This is an implementation of SOAP Web Service API, to be used in a Tornado Web Server, taking advantage of the great features of that server.

-Tornado-WebService is licensed user the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0).
+tornado-webService is licensed user the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0).

 Prerequisities: